catios/cati/doc/api/frontend/Env.md

 `base_path_dir`
-:   base path of the cati files environment.
+:   str: base path of the cati files environment.
     (will get another path in testing environment to isolate testing environment with real environment)

 Functions